 I love my job and it’s not hard for me to work.
 Sometimes the amount of time I spend on the road can take up to 10 hours a day – I give all of me during that time.
 I find it natural to help people, regardless of the situation – whether someone breaks their legs or is hungry.
 Money isn’t my motivator.
 At the end of the day you are tired but also happy because you know you did something good.
 My job is to drive people from point A to point B, but if I can make their day better along the way – why not.

 We should strive for year-round tourism throughout the country.
-Prior to that, it is important to set quality bases and sustainable strategies.
-Number of arrivals are increasing, and we need a better way of handling it.
+Prior to that, it is important to set quality foundations and sustainable strategies.
+Arrivals are increasing, and we need a better way of handling them.
 Especially when we speak of Rovinj – I would like to have fewer arrivals in the summer and more in winter.
 It’s a shame not to visit Rovinj during winter, there’s no snow, the temperatures rarely, or never, go below 0°c, and the city is peaceful, and what’s most important – we have a lot of sunshine days.

 Simply, the atmosphere is like in Van Morrison’s song Into the Mystic: “Smell the sea and feel the sky, let your soul and spirit fly.”